-Bahas, Gramatidis & Partners LLP (BGP) traces its origins to Law Office Marios Bahas in 1970 and Bahas, Gramatidis & Associates formed in 1990.
+Bahas, Gramatidis & Partners traces its origins to Law Office Marios Bahas in 1970 and Bahas.
+Gramatidis & Associates formed in 1990.
 In 2002, the firm became an LLP under its current trade name.
-BGP has five partners, 17 associates, six trainees and 12 administrative staff, and is based in Athens.
-At the core of the BGP's practice is business law and the representation of legal entities and individuals in any kind of business transaction and ADR/litigation.
+Bahas, Gramatidis & Partners (BGP) has five partners, 15 associates, three trainees and 12 administrative staff, and is based in Athens.
+At the core of BGP's practice is business law and the representation of legal entities and individuals in any kind of business transaction and ADR/litigation.
 BGP is a full-spectrum law firm representing a solid number of multinational companies that are leaders in their own business areas.
-The firm has developed a unique and globally recognised expertise in product liability and safety issues led by Dimitris Emvalomenos.
+The firm has developed globally recognised expertise in product liability and safety issues led by Dimitris Emvalomenos.
 It is part of established worldwide networks such as World Law Group, the International Society of Primerus Law Firms, the European Justice Forum, DRI Europe and IADC.